Last year, I shared a fascinating story about the inter-island sloop, Eagle.

 The number of passengers permitted would be regulated in accordance with the tonnage of the vessel.

-The Hurricane of 1916 destroyed the Faith
+Hurricane Destroys the Faith

 After securing several anchor lines on that fateful day, Captain Maynard decided to stay onboard.